sendjmoon/bitmap-transformer/README.md

 This is a Node.js application used to transform the colors of a bitmap image.
 Currently, it has the ability to invert the color palette of a given image and output the inverted result.

 ## Code Example
 Below is a snippet of code for one of the modules.
-It reads buffer data from a file using the file share module.
-Then, it runs the designated transformation on the image.
+It reads buffer data from a file using the file system module of Node.
+Then, it uses a callback function to specify the designated transformation.
+Finally, it accepts a string to name the new file with.

 ```javascript